Sultanate of Brunei (1368–1888): Chinese narratives

 The histories of the Liang, Sui, Tang, and Song dynasties all indicate that Brunei and China had a cordial connection.
 Both kingdoms' kings often dispatched envoys from their respective areas with gifts and messages.
 At the same time, traders also came to the ports of both kingdoms to do business.
 Brunei–China relations deteriorated during the Yuan dynasty.
 Chinese rulers of the period prioritized war and territory conquest.
 Under Kublai Khan's leadership, a military expedition headed by General Su P'e was sent to the Malay Archipelago in 1292 AD with the goal of attacking many nations, including Brunei.
 But the invading army were effectively repulsed by Brunei's soldiers.
 Feeling embarrassed to go back home, the vanquished Chinese troops asked the King of Brunei for permission to reside in the Kinabatangan valley, which is part of Sabah and is governed by Brunei.
 They founded a hamlet there when the King accepted their request.

 According to the histories of the Ming dynasty, in 1370, a Chinese Emperor's ambassador on his way to Java made a halt in Brunei.
 The King of Brunei was titled Mahamosa, which is taken from the Chinese pronunciation of Sultan Muhammad Shah, according to this mission, which was headed by Sin Tze and Chang Ching Tze.
 According to Sin Tze the monarch was bold, powerful, and furious.
-But he also stated that Brunei's defenses were weakened because of the Suluk people's annihilation.
+But he also stated that Brunei's defences were weakened because of the Suluk people's annihilation.
 Because of Brunei's poverty and continued tribute to Majapahit, Muhammad Shah was hesitant to follow Sin Tze's advice to seek protection from China and to deliver tribute.
 The Sultan eventually decided to send an embassy to China after being convinced by the envoy's logical arguments.
 Alongside the Chinese ambassador returning from Java in 1371, his delegation set ship for China.